JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_1.md

 The accretion disk is the major source of radiation—X-rays at its hot, innermost regions, and ultra-violet, visible, and infra-red radiation further out.
 Radio frequency emitting lobes may form where a quasar's jets terminate.
 Geoffrey Burbidge calculated that these lobes may have as much magnetic and kinetic energy as would be obtained by converting all the mass of ten million suns into pure energy.

-Burbidge's calculation demonstrates that The Urantia Book's statement, "in these collisional episodes enormous masses of matter are suddenly converted into the rarest form of energy" is not just the wild imagination it would have appeared to be at the time of the printing of the book..
+Burbidge's calculation demonstrates that The Urantia Book's statement, “in these collisional episodes enormous masses of matter are suddenly converted into the rarest form of energy” is not just the wild imagination it would have appeared to be at the time of the printing of the book..

 Some might argue that colliding black holes would simply result in bigger black holes.
 But perhaps a critical situation is reached when temperature and pressure conditions cause matter to disrupt yielding the constituent ultimatons  (which, we are told, do not respond to linear gravity).
 Such an event might then convert gravitational implosion to rebound explosion.
 Once the fireworks are over, the revelators tell us that such devastating collisions become a thing of the past.
 Incidentally, the measured frequency of quasars in our vicinity is one in a million galaxies.
 Hence quasar activity may be mainly an outer space phenomenon.